-How To Lose Arm Fat
+How To Get Rid of Fat Arms

 1. Eat Clean

-First things first.
-You cannot—I repeat you CANNOT—lose body fat without eating a good, clean, nutritious diet.
-This might be the hardest part for most people to hear, but you’ll never succeed unless you change what goes into your mouth.
-And while it may seem like a daunting task, it is probably much more simple than you think.
-The key is to eat real food!
-Put simply:
+Let’s make something clear.
+You cannot—I repeat you CANNOT—lose arm fat (or any body fat) without eating a good, clean, nutritious diet.
+This might be the hardest part for most people to hear, but you’ll never succeed unless you change what goes into your mouth and watch your caloric intake.

-DO EAT: With each meal try to fill your plate with lots of veggies, add a lean protein source, and finish it with a portion of healthy whole-grain carbohydrate like brown rice or sweet potato.
-Use fruit for your sweet tooth.
+With each meal try to fill your plate with lots of veggies, add a lean protein source, and finish it with a portion of healthy whole-grain carbohydrate like brown rice or sweet potato.

 If you want to get more down and dirty details about your eating, check out our Get Started with Clean Eating e-book.
 This will give you detailed help for everything you need to know when it comes to eating well.